 Thus, it makes sense to look for software engineers in Eastern Europe.
-Ukraine is one of the countries with proficient expertise in Java with over 8,000 programmers working on real projects.
+Ukraine is one of the countries with some of the best Java developers with over 8,000 programmers working on real projects.
 The interest in this technology is rising and the price for hiring experts from this country could average $30,000 a year!
 There are over 200,000 software engineers in general in Ukraine, and more than half of them are ready to work 40-60 hours per week.
-Ukraine is a great choice for hiring Java Programmers if you are interested in outsourcing your tasks and it fits your business goals.
+Ukraine is a great choice for hiring Java developers if you are interested in outsourcing your tasks and it fits your business goals.

 Here are the average monthly rates of Java programmers in 2021:

 SPD Group offers the whole range of services including Research, Business Analysis, Custom Software Development, Quality Assurance, and Post-release supportLearn more

 How to hire Java developers?
 A few things you need to consider